datadryad/dryad-app/documentation/solr.md

 We also manually create the core.
 It is fairly simple to run SOLR since it's a Java application that can be extracted and run.

-The [README.md](config/solr_config/README.md) details how to set up the blacklight core and schema and our additions to it, which should always be checked into our repository after we make updates to the schema.
+The [README.md](config/solr_config/README.md) details how to set up the solr core and schema and our additions to it, which should always be checked into our repository after we make updates to the schema.

 Config files
 ------------

+- protwords.txt - protected words for SOLR
 - solrconfig.xml - basic SOLR server config
 - schema.xml - fields to store and how they are processed
 - stopwords.txt - basic "meaningless" words that will be ignored
 - stopwords_en.txt - stopwords specific to English
 - synonyms.txt - words that should be indexed/queried together
-- blacklight.yml - basic Blacklight config
-- settings.yml - Blacklight config

 Adding data to SOLR